ayvacs/umbra-docs/docs/libraries/tab.md

 # `tab` Library

-An extended form of the native `table` library
+An extended form of the native `table` library.

+The source code of this library is available [on GitHub](https://github.com/ayvacs/umbra/blob/main/src/tab).

 ## Added functions